Neurodivergent Health

 Dialectical Behaviour Therapy (DBT)

 DBT is all about assisting young individuals who are grappling with intense emotions.
 It aims to aid those who may find it difficult to manage their feelings, control impulses, and navigate relationship challenges.
-This therapy approach combines mindfulness with a focus on recognising and replacing less constructive behaviors with more beneficial ones.
+This therapy approach combines mindfulness with a focus on recognising and replacing less constructive behaviours with more beneficial ones.
 The goal is to empower young people with new skills to better navigate life's highs and lows with increased ease and resilience.

 NHS Link: Dialectical Behaviour Therapy